-- As mentioned in Sections 4.2 and 4.3, the Proposed Scheme will provide greater variety 5.6.1.1 and number of social welfare facilities, including, two Child Care Centres (CCC), two Day Care Centres for the Elderly (DE) and two Residential Care Homes for the Elderly (RCHE).
-Together with the social welfare facilities committed in the Approved Scheme, the non-domestic GFA for social welfare facilities will be equivalent to no less than 5% of domestic GFA.
-The provision of social welfare facilities on the Application Site has taken into account the priority list provided by the SWD, alongside the most recent demographic needs and the availability of social welfare services in the neighbouring areas.
+As mentioned in Sections 4.2 and 4.3, the Proposed Scheme will provide greater variety 5.6.1.1 and number of social welfare facilities, including, a Child Care Centre (CCC), a Day Care Centres for the Elderly (DE) and three Residential Care Homes for the Elderly (RCHE).
+Together with the social welfare facilities committed in the Approved Scheme, the total non-domestic GFA for social welfare facilities will be equivalent to no less than 5% of total domestic GFA.
+The provision of social welfare facilities at the Application Site has taken into account the priority list provided by the SWD, alongside the availability of social welfare services in the neighbouring areas.
 This analysis has revealed a deficit in both elder care and child care services.
-In Kwai Chung Planning Scheme Area, facilities in shortage including CCC and Community Care Services (CCS) Facilities (DE falls into this category)10 are provided in the Proposed Scheme in addition to the facilities provided under the Approved Scheme.
-In proximity to the Application Site, Lai Chi Kok Planning Scheme Area is with shortfalls of CCC, CCS Facilities, Pre-school Rehabilitation Services, and Residential Care Services11, which are offered under the Proposed Scheme.
-By increasing the provision by 4 times in terms of GFA, a diversity of community supporting services covering elderly, child care and rehabilitation services is provided, contributing to an inclusive and supportive community in Kau Wa Keng. - 5.6.1.2 As illustrated in the MLP (Appendix A), all social welfare facilities are located on the lower floors of residential blocks connected by internal roads leading to Lai King Hill Road, and supported by dedicated parking spaces and loading/unloading bays at ground level for convenience of future users.
+In Kwai Chung Planning Scheme Area, facilities in shortage including CCC and Community Care Services (CCS) Facilities (DE falls into this category) are provided in the Proposed Scheme in addition to the facilities provided under the Approved Scheme.
+In proximity to the Application Site, Lai Chi Kok Planning Scheme Area is with shortfalls of CCC, CCS Facilities, Pre-school Rehabilitation Services, and Residential Care Services 11, which are offered under the Proposed Scheme.
+In addition, Hong Kong has been facing a significant increase in the elderly population (29.1% of the population will be aged 65 and above by 2033), leading to a growing demand for RCHE places and long-term care services.
+According to the Population Census 2021, 28% of the elderly population indicated needs for long-term care due to various levels of disabilities.
+Newly proposed RCHEs in the Proposed Scheme with total offering of 350 places will help reduce the territorial deficit of long-term care services.
+The provision of elderly care services not only help alleviate long waiting times among waitlisted applicants, but also support the government's long-standing policy of "aging in place" by embedding care within the community.
+Moreover, they contribute to building inclusive neighbourhoods that are socially sustainable and responsive to demographic realities.
+By increasing the provision by 4 times in terms of GFA, a diversity of community supporting services covering elderly, child care and rehabilitation services is provided in the Proposed Scheme, contributing to an inclusive and supportive community in Kau Wa Keng.

+5.6.1.2 As illustrated in the MLP (Appendix A), all social welfare facilities are located on the lower floors of residential blocks connected by internal roads leading to Lai King Hill Road, and supported by dedicated parking spaces and loading/unloading bays at ground level for convenience of future users.
 The proposed phased provision of social welfare facilities has taken into account the priority list provided by the SWD in that the more prioritised facilities, namely the HCS for Frail Elderly Persons, NEC and SSWO (Hong Kong Family Welfare Society), are proposed in the early phases (Phases 1A and 1B) by the Applicant with certainty for timely completion so as to expedite their provision for meeting the more imminent needs in the area.
 The 120-place DE (non-kitchen based) as listed in the SWD's priority list is also provided in Remaining Phase A to further contribute to meeting the overall needs in the district.
+With a good variety of public services and situated in a highly-accessible location, the Proposed Scheme would be an indispensable component in the 15-minutes living circle around Lai King Hill Road.